LukeBriggsDev/LukeBriggsDev.github.io/where-hugo-i-go/index.md

 # Where Hugo I Go

 As you are probably aware, I have redecorated.
 I said in a [previous post](/inspection-and-dissection-this-site) that my reason for making my own site in the first place was as a central hub to point people to all the things that I do.
 Despite the fact that from the outside it looks like I haven't done a whole lot since, behind the scenes I have my biggest project yet in development (check out my [GitHub](https://github.com/lukebriggsdev) if you want a sneak preview of that).
-It was while working on my project that I realised that I should have a site that requires my to ssh into a VPS and pull a git repository every time I want to add a post.
+It was while working on my project that I realised that I shouldn't have a site that requires my to ssh into a VPS and pull a git repository every time I want to add a post.

 ## Technology
 Behind the scenes, the site is hosted on GitHub Pages.
 The site is generated using a static site generator called [Hugo](https://gohugo.io/) with a *slightly* tweaked version of the [LoveIt](https://themes.gohugo.io/loveit/).